Louis Baylis (Maidenhead Advertiser) Charitable Trust

 Overview

 The Louis Baylis (Maidenhead Advertiser) Charitable Trust was established in 1962 with a broad charitable remit allowing trustees complete discretion in selecting charitable purposes to support.
 With annual expenditure of £438,252 (2024), the trust operates as a local grant-maker focusing on the Windsor and Maidenhead area.
 The trust maintains strong local connections, with its origins linked to the Maidenhead Advertiser newspaper and Baylis Media.
-The trust operates with four trustees who have absolute discretion in determining grant allocations, with no publicly advertised application process.
+The trust operates with four trustees who have absolute discretion in determining grant allocations.
+Applications are accepted from local organisations and charities, with the trustees reviewing applications and making grants twice yearly.

 Funding Priorities

-The trust operates a single discretionary grant program with no fixed amounts or publicly available funding tiers.
-All grants are made at trustee discretion to organizations rather than individuals.
+The trust operates a single discretionary grant programme with grants typically ranging from £1,000 to £5,000+.
+All grants are made at trustee discretion to organisations rather than individuals.
+The trustees meet twice yearly to review applications and distribute grants.

 Priority Areas